gammasoft71/xtd/examples/common_dialogs/README.md

-# xtd_forms common dialog Examples
+# xtd_forms common dialog examples

 [This folder](..) contains all examples used by [xtd::forms](../src/xtd_forms) docmentation and more.